Frequent Questions—Offshore Wind and Whales

 What are NOAA Fisheries and its partners doing to determine the cause(s) of recent whale deaths?

 The local stranding network partner is responsible for leading the examination, but large whale responses generally involve multiple agencies from across the network working together.
 These stranding network partners responded to each of the recent whales that came ashore to document and examine the carcasses.
-At a minimum, each carcass was documented with photos, measurements, and an external examination.
-Since the cause of death is not always clear at first examination, biologists took samples from these whales, and will work with laboratory partners to review them in the coming months.
-Decomposition can limit our ability to determine a definitive cause of death.
+At a minimum, stranding network partners collected photo data to document each stranding event.
+When possible, they took or estimated measurements and conducted an external examination.
+They could not complete internal examinations for some cases, due to the decomposition state or the location of the carcasses.
+They collected a limited number of samples where possible.

 Why aren’t all large whales necropsied?